Mushroom Lover’s Frittata with Spinach and Cheese

 - Use a 12 inch frying pan with a non-stick surface for best results with this recipe.
 Spray bottom and sides of pan with olive oil or non-stick spray.
 (Spraying the sides is fairly important or the eggs will stick to the sides, making it hard to get pieces out.)

 - Heat 1 tsp. olive oil over medium heat.
-Add mushrooms, season with spike seasoning, and saute about 5 minutes, until mushrooms are softened and liquid has evaporated.
+Add mushrooms, season with Spike Seasoning (affiliate link), and saute about 5 minutes, until mushrooms are softened and liquid has evaporated.

 - Add a tiny bit more oil, then add green onions and spinach to mushrooms and saute 2-3 minutes, until spinach has wilted quite a bit.